Internship FAQs for Students

 March 3rd is the application deadline for students.
 We make offers to students starting in mid-March and lasting until all positions are filled (usually mid to late April).
 Feel free to inquire at any time.

 Can I receive academic credit for my internship?

 The Maine Government Summer Internship Program does not grant academic credit.
 Students seeking academic credit must make arrangements with their academic advisor at their own college or university.

 What positions will be available this summer?

 State and municipal agencies request interns at the same time as students submit their applications, so at this time we do not know which positions will be available.
 Students with the skills best fitted to each position are identified by a selection committee.
 The availability and types of positions are dependent on agency funding and particular needs.
-Take a look at the 2019 Report and 2018 Report to see previous positions and types of projects.
-Note that state internships are in the executive branch of government (not in the legislature).
+Here is a sample of past internships (pdf).
+Note that state internships are in the executive branch of government.

 How many internships are available this year?

 Each year varies: in 2023 there were 48 internships and 139 applicants from 40 different schools; in 2019 there were 63 internships and 265 applicants.